 How can you measure inflammation?

-Sometimes when you are injured or you have an infection, you can see symptoms of inflammation – swollen, red, hot patches on your body.
-But inflammation may occur without any signs.
-The best way to detect inflammation is by measuring high-sensitivity C-reactive protein and white blood cell count with a blood test.
+Sometimes when you are injured or you have an infection, you can see symptoms of inflammation—swollen, red, hot patches on your body.
+But inflammation may occur without any signs or pain.
+The best way to detect inflammation is by measuring inflammatory markers like high-sensitivity C-reactive protein and white blood cell count with a blood test.

-C-reactive protein (CRP), a protein in the blood, is one of the best indicators of inflammation that we have.
-Levels of CRP rise as inflammation increases, so knowing your levels can tell you a lot about what’s going on inside your body.
+CRP, a protein in the blood, is one of the best indicators of inflammation that we have.
+Levels of CRP rise as inflammation increases, so getting a C-reactive protein test can tell you a lot about what’s going on inside your body.

 According to the American Heart Association and the Centers for Disease Control and Prevention, a CRP concentration of below 1.0 mg/L indicates low risk for heart problems; between 1.0 to 3.0 mg/L is an average risk for heart problems; above 3.0 mg/L as high risk for heart problems.
-Very high levels of CRP (more than 10 mg/L) can also indicate impaired immune response or inflammatory disease.
-Since CRP is a protein found in your blood, the only way to get information about your levels is to have a blood test analyzed through a service such as InsideTracker.
+Very high levels of CRP (more than 10 mg/L) can also indicate an impaired immune response or chronic conditions like inflammatory disease.
+Since CRP is a protein found in your blood, the only way to get information about your levels is to have marker test results analyzed at your doctor's or primary care office—or through a service such as InsideTracker.

-White blood cells play an important role in your body’s immune system: searching the blood for invading viruses, bacteria, and fungi.
+WBCs play an important role in maintaining a healthy immune system, searching the blood for invading viruses, bacteria, and fungi.
 When a foreign virus or bacteria enters your bloodstream, the white blood cell, or leukocyte, recognizes and destroys the invading particle before it can cause disease.
 Since white blood cells fight off infection, you might think that an elevated white blood cell count is actually beneficial.
 But this is not necessarily the case.
 Although a high white blood cell count isn’t a specific disease, it can indicate another problem, such as infection, stress, inflammation, trauma, allergy, or certain diseases.
 That’s why a high WBC count usually requires further investigation.

 What you eat has an effect on inflammation.
 To keep your levels in check, avoid eating foods that are high in calories, sugar, fat, and salt (such as fast foods).
 Aim for foods that are high in antioxidants like vitamins C and E, fiber, calcium, fish oils, mono-unsaturated fats, and low on the glycemic index.